CryptozombiesHQ/cryptozombie-lessons/en/2/11-interactingcontracts2.md

           fn kitty_proxy(&self, to: ManagedAddress) -> crypto_kitties_proxy::Proxy<Self::Api>;
       }
 ---

-Continuing our previous example with `NumberInterface`, once we've defined the interface as:

 A part of our contract that used this proxy would look like this: